Week 1: Introduction to structural

 = quantifying the geometry and magnitude of deformation that has occurred.

 Precision GPS has allowed us to understand modern kinematics and neotectonics in ways not possible before.
 Depicted above are GPS detected motions in Southern California associated with the San Andreas fault.
 Each vector represents the amount of movement relative to the more interior North American continent given the scale in the lower left.
 The circle at the head of the vector represents the error.
 For those vectors where the error circle includes the vector tail you can not be sure it has moved.
-Look for sharp breaks in the pattern across faults - this indicates the fault actively moved during the period of GPS monitoring.
+Look for sharp breaks in the pattern across faults - this indicates the fault actively moved (at some depth) during the period of GPS monitoring.
+One can calculate larger scale crustal strain with such information.
 Image source: http://pasadena.wr.usgs.gov/office/hudnut/scec/97_SCEC_E_summary.html .

 Example for USGS site on Appalachian